HL7/cqf-measures/input/pages/measure-repository-service.md

 The result of the packaging operation is a Bundle (or Bundles if there is a need to partition based on size) containing the artifact, tailored for content based on the requested capabilities, and any components/dependencies as specified in the parameters.

-For the $package operation, when combinations of "in" parameters specify more than one measure to package, the operation SHOULD return an OperationOutcome error.
+For the $qm.package operation, when combinations of "in" parameters specify more than one measure to package, the operation SHOULD return an OperationOutcome error.
 These combinations include the following:

 * The "id" input (in) parameter and Measure/{id}/$package have different values for the id
 * More than one of "id", "url" or "identifier" input parameters are specified